 A level benefit is your best option because it offers the lowest possible rate.
 Some insurance providers use the word “preferred” instead of a level benefit to describe their plan with the best rating.

-If you can’t qualify for the level benefit because of some health condition(s), a graded benefit plan is your next best option.
+A graded benefit plan is your next best option if you can’t qualify for the level benefit because of some health condition(s).

 You will get this plan if you answer “YES” to any of the health questions.
 The insurer will consider your health profile as riskier.
 They will charge from 15 to 40% more for your policy.